seanstrom/Essays/importance-of-values.md

 We then use the `formatFileAsync` function to compose with the promise from `readFile`.
 Finally we return the **Promise** of the formatted read file.

+Now let's compare this to what we originally had.

+#### 1. What does our function take?

+Our function only receives the arguments needed to perform the operation.
+We're no longer conflating the "unwrappping" mechanism with the function's arguments.

+#### 2. What does our function give?

+A **Value**.
+More specifically a **Promise**.
+As we said before, we derive power from being able to compose our functions.
+Before we were limited because we didn't return a value, but now we're able to return a pending value.
+We've gone and removed the monkey wrench that was previously casted into our system.

+**Note**
+The "unwrapping" mechanism is now the **Promise** itself.
+We've standardized on a way for us to represent pending values as **Promises**, which means the **Promise** can/will understand how to "unwrap" itself.

+#### Conclusion

-Now we have successfully taken are formally *Non-Value Returning Function*, and modified it to be a value returning function.
+We've successfully taken are formally *Non-Value Returning Function*, and modified it to be a value returning function.
 Which makes us able to compose more functions with that value.

 ### Summary